← BACK TO LOG

 Why I wrote this paper

 I came to this problem by way of a different one.
 I had a strong-looking classifier and the usual SHAP plots, and I could not bring myself to trust the SHAP plots.
 They told me which features the model used a lot.
 They did not tell me which features the model needed.
 The leap from correlation to intervention is small in the abstract and large in practice: it forces you to write down the prediction before you run the experiment, set the null distribution, and live with the verdict.
-Two of three pre-registered pairs landed where they were supposed to.
+Two of three pre-specified pairs landed where they were supposed to.
 The third, Mg b on K, did not, and now I trust the audit.

 If you work in stellar machine learning, I would value your views on whether masked-line ablation should become a default reporting standard alongside aggregate metrics, and on what it would take to extend the audit to luminosity class and to the OBA and M ends of the MK sequence.